wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 # TAB #4: Impact of job durations

 In the previous tabs, you were instructed to submit jobs that ask for a long enough duration that *myprogram* completes successfully.
 You may have asked for the exact duration needed, or you may have asked for more than needed.

 It turns out that many users, in practice ask for much more time that needed.
-This is because they do not know how long their program will run (for instance, the program runs shorter or longer based on its input data).
+This is because they do not know how long their programs will run (for instance, the program runs shorter or longer based on its input data).
 Furthermore, users many not know the speedup behavior of their programs.
 So although they may know how long the program would run on 1 node, they don't